Skip to content

 • Explore this historical and enjoyable area of unique originated culture.

-• Have a seat at one of the lavish restaurants to treat yourself to a delicious meal, like Mini Ravioli or Turk’s Meatballs.
-(For me, one of the most important reasons to love coming here to Istanbul is its food.
+• Sit at one of the lavish restaurants to treat yourself to a delicious meal, like Mini Ravioli or Turk’s Meatballs.
+(One of the most important reasons I love visiting Istanbul is its food.
 Don’t miss out on this opportunity)

 • Visit the hidden gems for a well-rounded experience, like narrow alleyways where you can locate precious gifts to buy for an affordable price.

-• Don’t miss trying Turkish shawarma while taking a stroll through the parks; there is also a fantastic idea.
+• Try Turkish shawarma while strolling through the parks; there is also a fantastic idea.

 Things not to Do: